CodeForVegas/be-smart-calendar-py/README.md

 The latest available version of Python that may be used in these scenarios (3.9+) without support for any previous or legacy (2.7 or older) python versions.

 Ideally the core services will be deployable as a Serverless Lambda (or other) function, behind an async server, behind something like Django, or perhaps exposed as a server callable behind a Node or GoLang web server.
+It is possible that the architecture of this implementation will be a candidate for refactoring into another language entirely.

 ## Audiences